Guide to 5G

 Although 5G is starting to arrive in the UK, only a small number of people will initially be able to get it.
 First up, only a limited number of the most modern handsets are actually compatible with 5G – with no iPhone option yet.
 Plus the number of networks to offer it is limited, and even then it's only in some cities...

-- Vodafone turned on its 5G network on 3 July and it's now available in 15 towns & cities: It orignally launched in Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London and Manchester.
-On 24 July, it added Birkenhead, Bolton, Gatwick, Lancaster, Newbury, Plymouth, Stoke-on-Trent and Wolverhampton.
+Vodafone originally launched its 5G network in Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London and Manchester but now extends to Birkenhead, Bolton, Gatwick, Lancaster, Newbury, Plymouth, Stoke-on-Trent and Wolverhampton.
 It has also promised a further seven places will be switched on "later this year" – in Blackpool, Bournemouth, Guildford, Portsmouth, Reading, Southampton and Warrington.

-- Three will launch its 5G services in London this August.
-Three is yet to set a precise date but has claimed it's to launch "the UK's fastest 5G network in August" and will introduce a 5G home broadband service.
-This will initially be limited to London but will extend to 24 other locations by the end of the year.
+Three claims to be "building the UK's fastest 5G network" and has introduced a 5G home broadband service.
+This is currently limited to London but will extend to 24 other locations by the end of the year.
 These will be: Birmingham, Bolton, Bristol, Bradford, Brighton, Cardiff, Coventry, Derby, Edinburgh, Glasgow, Hull, Leicester, Leeds, Liverpool, Manchester, Middlesbrough, Milton Keynes, Nottingham, Reading, Rotherham, Sheffield, Slough, Sunderland and Wolverhampton.